Melisaozzel/-Dynamic-Travel-Blog-Site/README.md

 # -Dynamic-Travel-Blog-Site

-A blog site with an admin panel, suitable for mvc, using the entity framework structure.
+ Suitable for mvc, using the entity framework structure.

 ## You can use this information to login;
 username: melisa, password: 123